 - ► What is the difference between contextual help and the contextual help button?

-Contextual help and the contextual help button are both implementations of surfacing MindTouch a page in a pop-up contextual help window without opening a new tab in the browser or redirecting to the page.
-This allows MindTouch content to meet users when they need and an answer to their questions or need to troubleshoot issues without having to leave the current page.
+Contextual help and the contextual help button are both implementations of surfacing a MindTouch page in a pop-up contextual help window without opening a new tab in the browser or redirecting to the page.
+This allows MindTouch content to meet users when they need an answer to their questions or need to troubleshoot issues without having to leave the current page.

-The contextual help tool generates a general embed code that leverages a custom CSS class to open hyperlinks inside a contextual help window and can be applied to as many links as you want.
+The contextual help Touchpoint generates a general embed code that leverages a custom CSS class to open hyperlinks inside a contextual help window and can be applied to as many links as you want.
 The generated embed code only needs to be loaded once and applies to all links that contain the specified class, including links that are custom styled as icons or buttons.

 - ► When would I use contextual help vs the contextual help button?

-Use the contextual help tool when:
+Use the contextual help Touchpoint when:

 • You want to leverage contextual help in a dynamic way.